binaryphile/binaryphile.com/posts/cloning-my-spree-instance-and-getting-it-running-under-vagrant.md

 tags: []
 ---

+These are my personal notes on how to get my Spree instance running under Vagrant.
+You may find them helpful too, and in fact, you can actually clone and run my store (minus the all-important store database, but you can do a `bundle exec rake db:bootstrap` to load the sample data).

+Note my store is configured to use mysql.
+The platform I run this on is Ubuntu 12.04.1 for development, which closely matches my production environment.
+I highly recommend running your development in a vm that matches your production environment so as not to be caught flat-footed at the moment of deployment because you were unaware of a platform incompatibility.
+Not only that, cheap vms serve as the cleanest dev environments and save you from gem cache pollution without needing to worry about rvm (even though I still use rvm for ruby upgrades).

 - Make a new folder with the instance name
 - Go to command line in the folder and `vagrant init`
 - Copy `.vagrant` as a backup